 Revival in the Bible

-Although the word revival does not appear in the New Testament, the phenomenon is present in the Acts of the Apostles and called an “outpouring of the Holy Spirit” (Acts 2:17-18).
+Although the word revival does not appear in the New Testament, the phenomenon is present in the Acts of the Apostles and is called an “outpouring of the Holy Spirit” (Acts 2:17-18).
 Apart from Pentecost, such outpourings occur in Samaria (Acts 8:14-17), Caesarea (acts 10:34-48) and Ephesus (Acts 19:1-10).
-The whole of the Acts of the Apostles can be seen as one revival, with numerous incidents of conversion, and miracles, contributing towards the church’s growth.
+The whole of the Acts of the Apostles can be seen as one revival, with numerous incidents of conversion and miracles contributing to the church’s growth.

-In the Old Testament, revivals can be seen in the times of the Kings, especially, Hezekiah and Josiah.
-The period under Moses and Samuel can also bee seen as national revival.
-There are numerous incidents where the presence of God is so strong that people are affected giving personal revival, (e.g. Exodus 33, 2 Chron 7:1-3).
+In the Old Testament, revivals can be seen in the times of the Kings, especially Hezekiah and Josiah.
+The period under Moses and Samuel can also be seen as a national revival.
+There are numerous incidents where the presence of God is so strong that people are affected, giving them personal revival (e.g. Exodus 33, 2 Chron 7:1-3).

 Of course, church growth can occur through natural means, such as the birth rate exceeding the death rate.
-However, the church still has to keep all its children, unlikely to happen over an extended period unless there are conversions.
+However, the church still has to keep all its children, which is unlikely to happen over an extended period unless there are conversions.
 Also, the church cannot fulfil the great commission without conversions from outside its number.
-Thus supernatural revival is an essential part of church growth.
+Thus, supernatural revival is an essential part of church growth.